Happy New Year

 Bob

-Okay.
+(Turning to ALICE, voice very steady and controlled) Okay.
 You want honesty?
 My least favorite part of April wasn't really the layoffs.
 You remember that week you got fed up with the stress and went to your sister’s?

 Alice